-- Salicylic acid.
-Nonprescription wart medications with salicylic acid are sold as a patch or liquid that destroys and peels off layers of infected skin a little bit at a time.
-Usually, you're instructed to wash the site, soak the wart for up to 20 minutes, gently remove dead tissue with a pumice stone or emery board, and apply the solution or patch.
+- Peeling medicine (salicylic acid).
+Nonprescription wart removal products are available as a patch or liquid.
+Usually, you're instructed to wash the site, soak it for up to 20 minutes, gently remove dead tissue with a pumice stone or emery board, and apply the solution or patch.
 Patches are usually changed every 48 hours.
-Liquid applications are usually used twice a day.
-You may need to repeat this process for several weeks to eliminate warts completely.
+Liquid applications are generally used twice a day.
+You may not see results for several weeks.

 - Freezing medicine (cryotherapy).
 Nonprescription medicines that freeze the wart include Compound W Freeze Off or Dr. Scholl's Freeze Away.
 The Food and Drug Administration cautions that some wart removers are flammable and shouldn't be used around fire, flame, heat sources (such as curling irons) and lit cigarettes.

 Duct tape.
 You use this by covering the wart with silver duct tape for six days, soaking the wart in water, gently removing dead tissue with a pumice stone or emery board, and then leaving the wart exposed for about 12 hours.
 You repeat the process until the wart is gone.

 Study results have been mixed on the effectiveness of duct tape in removing warts, either alone or with other therapies.

 - Goldstein BG, et al. Cutaneous warts. http://www.uptodate.com/home.
 Accessed Jan.
 15, 2014.

 - Ferri FF.
 Ferri's Clinical Advisor 2014: 5 Books in 1.
 Philadelphia, Pa.: Mosby Elsevier; 2014. https://www.clinicalkey.com.
 Accessed Jan.
 15, 2014.